Scituate, Massachusetts: History

-The Wampanoag and their neighbors have inhabited the lands Scituate now stands on for thousands of years.
+The Wampanoag and their neighbors inhabited the area for thousands of years.
 The name Scituate is derived from "satuit", the Wampanoag term for cold brook, which refers to a brook that runs to the inner harbor of the town.
-In 1710, several European colonizers emigrated to Rhode Island and founded Scituate, Rhode Island, naming it after their previous hometown.

 European colonization brought a group of people from Plymouth about 1627, who were joined by colonizers from the county of Kent in England.
 They were initially governed by the General Court of Plymouth, but on October 5, 1636, the town incorporated as a separate entity.

-The Williams-Barker House, which still remains near the harbor, was built in 1634.
+The Williams-Barker House, which still remains near the harbor, is believed to have been built in 1634.
 Twelve homes and a sawmill were destroyed in King Philip's War in 1676.
+In 1710, several Europeans from Scituate emigrated to Rhode Island and founded Scituate, Rhode Island.

 In 1717, the western portion of the original land grant was separated and incorporated as the town of Hanover, and in 1788, a section of the town was ceded to Marshfield.
 In 1849, another western section became the town of South Scituate, which later changed its name to Norwell.
 Since then, the borders have remained essentially unchanged.

 Fishing was a significant part of the local economy in the past, as was the sea mossing industry.
 The sea was historically an integral part of the town with occasional incidents such as that described February 13, 1894, in which eight men clinging to the vessel's rigging on a schooner grounded off Third Cliff apparently died before a large crowd watching from shore "literally frozen to the ropes" while unsuccessful rescue efforts continued through the day and their apparently lifeless bodies were covered by nightfall.
 A small fishing fleet is still based in Scituate Harbor, although today the town is mostly residential.